-To visit a new country and only see one town would be a bit like going to a wine-tasting and only sampling one wine.
+To visit a new country and only see one town would be a bit like going to a banquet and only tasting one dish.
 So, although I only had a few days in Kraków, I was keen to take a day trip, to travel through the countryside and explore a different place.
 There seemed to be several options if you hired a car or took a coach trip, but we wanted to go on the train.
 The obvious choice was Tarnów, a small town packed with history and architecture, just 80 km from Kraków.

 The Historic Town of Tarnów